Pometry/Raphtory/docs/source/Ingestion/sprouter.md

 launch the full pipeline on top of [Apache Pulsar](https://pulsar.apache.org) (which you will see later in the tutorial) and assume new data can continuously arrive. `load()` on the other hand will compress the Spout and Graph Builder functions together, running as fast as possible, but only on a static dataset which does not change.
 For these initial examples we will only run `load()` as the data is static and we can set it going out of the box!

-If you have the LOTR example already set up from the installation guide previously (<a href="https://github.com/Raphtory/Raphtory/tree/development/examples/lotr" target="_blank">raphtory-example-lotr</a>) then please continue.
+If you have the LOTR example already set up from the installation guide previously (<a href="https://github.com/Raphtory/Raphtory/tree/development/examples/lotr" target="_blank">examples/lotr</a>) then please continue.
 If not, YOU SHALL NOT PASS!
 Please return there and complete this step first.

-For this tutorial section we will be using the `development` branch and use the `lotr` project, in the `examples` folder and the dataset of interactions between characters in the Lord of the Rings trilogy.
+For this tutorial section we will be using the `development` branch and use the `lotr` project located in the `examples` folder.
+We will be using the dataset of interactions between characters in the Lord of the Rings trilogy.
 The `csv` file (comma-separated values) in the examples folder can be found [here](https://github.com/Raphtory/Data/blob/main/lotr.csv).
 Each line contains two characters that appear in the same sentence, along with which sentence they appeared in, indicated by a number (sentence count).
 In the example, the first line of the file is `Gandalf,Elrond,33` which tells us that Gandalf and Elrond appear together in sentence 33.

 ```
 Gandalf,Elrond,33